kcompher/gitkubebind/README.md

 GitLab is the leading integrated product for modern software development.
 Connecting issue management, version control, code review, CI, CD, and monitoring..
 Oh & it has awesome integrations with Kube

-# let's start with some examples of what we want to do
+# let's start with some examples of what we want to do with Binder

 ## Share computing environments
 - [Deploy a reproducible R Studio session for a data scientist to do new work in](https://mybinder.org/v2/gh/binder-examples/r/master?urlpath=rstudio)